-In June 2022, we and Hughes entered into a supply and product support agreement (the "SPSA"), providing for our purchase from Hughes of airborne antennas for use on a LEO satellite network, and the performance by Hughes of services related thereto.
-Under the SPSA, we commit to purchase, over a seven-year period that will begin on completion of a project milestone currently expected to occur in the second half of 2024, antennas with an estimated aggregate purchase price of approximately \$170 million.
+In June 2022, we entered into a supply and product support agreement (the "SPSA") with Hughes Network Systems, LLC ("Hughes"), providing for our purchase from Hughes of airborne half duplex ("HDX") antennas for use on a LEO satellite network, and the performance by Hughes of services related thereto.
+Under the SPSA, we commit to purchase, over a seven-year period that will begin on completion of a project milestone currently expected to occur in the second half of 2024, HDX antennas with an estimated aggregate purchase price of approximately \$170 million.
 During the contractual seven-year period, Hughes may not sell substantially similar equipment to other purchasers in our primary target market.
-In March 2023, we amended the SPSA, pursuant to which, we committed to purchase, over a seven-year period that will begin on completion of a project milestone currently expected to occur in mid-2025, additional equipment with an estimated aggregate purchase price of approximately \$102 million.
+In March 2023, we amended the SPSA, pursuant to which, we committed to purchase, over a seven-year period that will begin on completion of a project milestone currently expected to occur in mid-2025, full duplex ("FDX") antennas with an estimated aggregate purchase price of approximately \$102 million.